promhippie/hcloud_exporter/docs/content/getting-started.md

 hcloud_image_deprecated_timestamp
 : Timestamp when the image will be deprecated, 0 if not deprecated

+hcloud_pricing_floating_ip
+: The cost of one floating IP per month

+hcloud_pricing_image
+: The cost of an image per GB/month

+hcloud_pricing_server_backup
+: Will increase base server costs by specific percentage if server backups are enabled

+hcloud_pricing_traffic
+: The cost of additional traffic per TB

 hcloud_server_running
 : If 1 the server is running, 0 otherwise